Locating Ancestor Obituaries in Kentucky and Beyond

 If the person I am researching was a member of a group, professional association, religious community, or a graduate of a program or school, an obituary may have run in that organization’s publication or may be kept in a site-specific archive.
 I have gotten obituaries from each of these organizations.

-Take Advantage of Free Obituary Look-Ups
+Take Advantage of Free Obituary Lookups as a Source

 To access this group, go to the Facebook Group FREE OBITUARY LOOKUPS.
 This is my go-to resource when I’ve tried everything else.
 If an obituary exists, the volunteers on this page will find it.
 This is especially helpful when searching for an old obituary.

 Paid Services Might Be More Robust

 There are many paid subscription services available to access online newspapers.
 Just like the Ancestry subscription site, your local library may offer these services for free.

 These services require a subscription fee but do contain published obituaries:

 Free Family Search Services are Worth Checking